 Personalization in VWO allows you to modify your website and display it to a target group of visitors.
 You can target different types of segments like mobile traffic, social media traffic, and so on.
 Even the geo-targeting becomes easier with Personalization.

-Using the Custom Targeting in VWO, you can target specific query parameters that are appended to a URL after the ‘?’ separator.
-For example, when you click a Google Adwords ad, you might notice that it looks something like this: http://yoursite.com?gclid=zai249fx
+Using the Custom Targeting in VWO, you can target specific query parameters appended to a URL after the ‘?’ separator.
+For example, when you click a Google Adwords ad, you might notice that it looks like this: http://yoursite.com?gclid=zai249fx.

 Here, ‘gclid’ is the query parameter and ‘zai249fx’ is its value.
 The Adwords auto-tag all ads pass critical information to Google Analytics.
 Google discourages users from manually adding UTM parameters as this might conflict with the Adwords data, but you can manually add custom parameters for other purposes.
 To know more about auto-tagging, refer to Tag your Google Ads final URLs.

 You can add the query parameters to the landing page link of any ad, and VWO can use that information to display the targeted variation.
 For example, VWO sets up an AdWord campaign focused on two sets of keywords: A/B testing and conversion rate optimization.
 The headline on the landing page says, “Try out the world’s easiest A/B testing software”, which connects well with users coming from the ‘A/B test’ ads but not so much with ‘conversion rate optimization’ ads.

 Here, we can set the click URL of the ‘Conversion Rate Optimization’ ads in Adwords to http://vwo.com/try-out?vwo=convo (Adwords appends a unique gclid automatically to the URL so the final URL when the ad is clicked will show http://vwo.com/try-out?vwo=convo&gclid=ajke5gdC).